Had an Accident?

 Call from the scene with the police present, if possible.
 Sometimes the police officer can give SGI more accurate information.
 This can save you a lot of time later waiting for your claim to be processed.

-SGI will set up an appointment at one of their claims centres (East or Northwest) to write up an estimate of the damage.
+SGI will set up an appointment at one of their claims centres to write up an estimate of the damage.
 If your car is not drivable, a tow truck will take your vehicle to the commercial claims centre on Fleet Street.
 You can also use UCC’s Mobile Estimate Service.
 We can come to your home or work to give you a convenient quote on the spot!

-9. Call Universal Collision Centre 306-525-6000 or toll free 1-888-484-9UCC (9822)
+9. Call Universal Collision Centre 306-525-6000 or toll-free 1-888-484-9UCC (9822)

-We have a great working partnership with SGI and we are just a quick 3 minute drive from the Northwest claims centre.
+We have a great working partnership with SGI and we are just a quick 3-minute drive from the nearest claims centre.
 Once you have an estimate from SGI, bring it to us, so we can book your repairs right away.
-Scan your estimate and email it to us at email@example.com or fax us 306-543-9UCC (9822).
+Scan your estimate and email it to us at firstname.lastname@example.org or fax us 306-543-9UCC (9822).
 Please attach your full name and phone number, once we have received your information, one of our Collision Repair Advisors will call you to set an appointment.
 We can help you answer any accident-related questions and we can set up a car rental.

 What Not to Do